 The City's proprietary fund provides the same type of information found in the government-wide financial statements, but in greater detail.
-The proprietary fund is reported as a major fund.
+The proprietary fund, which is reported as a major fund, is called the Utility Fund by the City.

-Unrestricted net assets of the proprietary fund at the end of the year were \$1,089,002.
+Unrestricted net assets of the proprietary fund at the end of the year were \$1,320,690.